-Networking and connections with colleagues (http://www.eclap.eu/drupal/?q=node/3502).
+Networking and connections with colleagues.
 ECLAP service allows the user to get registered on groups and channels, on which blogs and discussion forums are available.
 Moreover, the comments and votes can be associated with each content and web page.
 This allows creating a collaborative environment in which different kinds of discussions may be hosted.
 These mechanisms are also supported by the possibility of importing contacts from social networks and by the possibility of sending direct recommendations and messages, and establishing stable connection with other colleagues.
 User recommendations and suggestions.
 In different contexts, the ECLAP users receive suggestions about content and/or colleagues of their interest.
-This service is based on estimating similarity of those elements with their static and dynamic profile [Bellini, et al., HCIC 2013], thus contextualized suggestions on the basis of general interests and recent behaviour on ECLAP.
+This service is based on estimating similarity of those elements with their static and dynamic profile [14], thus contextualized suggestions on the basis of general interests and recent behaviour on ECLAP.
 This feature is strongly appreciated by ECLAP users, since the suggested contents are among the most frequently clicked.
 Suggestions are also provided by means of regular newsletters via mailing.

-Content management, publication and promotion, publication and update on Europeana, publication of LOD, distribution towards mobiles, content and video streaming for third party portals via embedding, IPR management to control content access, multitenant solution for content provider branding of the group, connection with social networks for content promotion (contact importing, social icon and recommendation towards social networks such as: YouTube, Facebook, LinkedIn, Twitter), etc. The automated content ingestion and processing facilities based on AXCP belong to the content management [Bellini et al., IEEE Multimedia 2012].
+Content management, publication and promotion, publication and update on Europeana, publication of LOD, distribution towards mobiles, content and video streaming for third party portals via embedding, IPR management to control content access, multitenant solution for content provider branding of the group, connection with social networks for content promotion (contact importing, social icon and recommendation towards social networks such as: YouTube, Facebook, LinkedIn, Twitter), etc. The automated content ingestion and processing facilities based on AXCP belong to the content management [7].
 They are provided for both massive professional and user generated content.

-Content aggregation tools, (http://www.eclap.eu/drupal/?q=node/3738) which can be used for personal purpose and for educational access and content distribution, such as: playlist, collection, MyStoryPlayer, courses, Social Graph.
+Content aggregation tools, which can be used for personal purpose and for educational access and content distribution, such as: playlist, collection, MyStory-Player, courses, Social Graph.
 This feature is associated with the several facilities for content enrichment (addition of semantic information, links, comments, annotations, contextualization, tags, votes and the addition of other languages for metadata).

-Search facilities (http://www.eclap.eu/drupal/?q=node/115358) with its indexing, advanced features and faceted results on all the extended metadata (more than 500 metadata fields for each content) is a very interesting and requested feature [Bellini, Cenni, Nesi, KDIR 2012, ECLAP 2012].
+Search facilities with its indexing, advanced features and faceted results on all the extended metadata (more than 500 metadata fields for each content) is a very interesting and requested feature [15].
 Taking into account that ECLAP provides a much better search quality with respect to the similar services accessible for cultural heritage content provided by the former institutions.
 This is due to the fact that: most of them do not take into account full text multilingual and semantic search.
 Moreover, only a small part of the ECLAP semantic model metadata are accessible on Europeana.

-Social Graph tool (see http://www.eclap.eu/drupal/?q=node/116088) that allows seeing, explore, play and browse the relationships among users and content.
+Social Graph tool (see Figure 2) that allows seeing, explore, play and browse the relationships among users and content.
 The Social Graph is directly accessed from the home page of each registered user.
 The users have the possibility of learning more about the relationships established among content and those among users, thus stimulating them in creating more connections among content and users.
 A large number of new relationships are going to be added on this semantic tool.

-8 Administration and Monitoring Tools
+6 Administration and Monitoring Tools

 In ECLAP, a relevant effort has been dedicated to provide at the single institutions and group a set of tools for managing and monitoring the development of their content and activity for their groups/channel members, and social network analysis.
 The content management allows performing single and massive editing and changes on content associated with the group.
-For example, to change the taxonomical association to all content elements of a collection, the change of the IPR model for a large set of selected content, etc. Orchestrated workflow system and automated process management system based on Grid technology aid large scale multimedia services to manage huge amount of content and metadata and to increase the content quality and accessibility.
-A workflow model and architecture adopted by ECLAP network has been presented to show the integration between the ECLAP workflow and automated backoffice based on Grid.
-The proposed solution allows users and automated workflow processes to interoperate securely and to increase the quality and accessibility of content and metadata.
-This service is currently in use by 31 institutions; it handled at current date 662,534 workflow transactions for 114,579 content items with an average of 5.8 transactions per content and a maximum of 85 transactions for one content.
-These transactions were performed in 653 days with an average of 1,014 transactions per day and a maximum of 13,162 transactions in one day.
-The transactions related with manual enrichment were 539 and with IPR setup were 981.
+For example, to change the taxonomical association to all content elements of a collection, the change of the IPR model for a large set of selected content, etc.

+Fig. 4.
+Distribution of ECLAP users profiles.